Table of Contents

 - older Evo-certified devices are still available, built on 12th-gen and 11th-gen Intel Core U platforms.
 At this point, though, I’d recommend focusing on the latest launches due to their generational updates.

-The latest Meteor Lake platforms deliver a notable bump in sustained performance over the previous hardware generations, especially on the GPU side, where the Intel Arc integrated graphics chip is nearly 2x the performance of the Iris Xe chips implemented before.
+The latest Lunar Lake and Arrow Lake platforms deliver a notable bump in sustained performance over the previous hardware generations, especially on the GPU side, where the Intel Arc 140V/140T integrated graphics chips are notable faster than both the Intel Arc integrated with Core Ultra 100H Meteor lake hardware, as well as the older Iris Xe chips implemented before.
 This translates in a smoother experience with daily use, video streaming, video processing and rendering, as well as running games.

-At the same time, Meteor Lake processors implement Low Power Efficient cores and are designed to enhance their performance capabilities in low-power processing chores.
+At the same time, Lunar Lake and Arrow Lake (Meteor Lake as well) processors implement Low Power Efficient cores and are designed to enhance their performance capabilities in low-power processing chores.
 In real-life, these latest Meteor Lake based Evo devices offer both excellent performance in demanding loads on battery power, but also longer runtimes than the previous Intel Core 13th/12th gen platforms with daily use and lightweight loads.

 Of course, some of these requirements are rather subjective, such as the overall responsiveness with daily use, battery life, or audio quality, that’s why I still recommend going through detailed reviews to further research how these Evo-certified ultrabooks actually fare in real-life.